Studies on Carrollian Quantum Field Theories: Comment on Renormalization of Scalar Carrollian Electrodynamics (sCED)

 A careful reader must have noticed that (\ref{eqn:feynrule}) represent partially gauge fixed propagators for the gauge fields $(B,A_i)$.
 The completely gauge fixed propagators are indeed discussed in previous section (see (\ref{eqn:ced2point})).
 For (\ref{eqn:feynrule}) to agree with (\ref{eqn:ced2point}), $\xi$ must take the value 0.
 Looking at the action for sCED, it is evident that the theory admits a cubic and quartic interaction between the complex scalar fields $(\varphi, \varphi^\dagger)$ and the gauge field $B$.
 It should be noted that no interaction of any sort occurs with the gauge field $A_i$.
 In a completely gauge fixed version, the propagator for the gauge field $B$ vanishes and therefore, sCED does not admit any loop correction.
 The theory by construction, does not need any renormalization.
 Since, the renormalization carried out in \cite{Mehra:2023rmm} involved the usage of partially fixed propagators (\ref{eqn:feynrule}), the loop corrections turned out to depend on the gauge fixing parameter $\xi$ (through the propagator for the gauge field $B$) which upon the inclusion of counter terms showed up in the definition of mass and coupling renormalization.
 Thus, the solution to the issue raised in \cite{Mehra:2023rmm} has a simple fix- work with a fully gauge fixed sCED.\\[5pt] In the next section, we supplement a yet another but rigorous way to understand gauge independence of mass in sCED.
 The technique involves the usage of Nielsen identities derived from the BRST symmetry.
+Before we proceed to the Nielsen identities, we find it helpful to briefly relate our results to some of the existing literature on Carrollian quantization.
+This comparison allows us to better situate our methodology within the current landscape of Carrollian quantum field theories.
+An insightful study of sCED quantization specifically in the context of Carrollian thermal field theory is discussed in \cite{Cotler:2024xhb} where loop corrections to two-point propagators are shown to be driven by finite-temperature effects.
+It is encouraging to note that in the zero temperature limit, their corrections vanish—a result that aligns with our own findings.
+The underlying reason for this vanishing is not entirely transparent in \cite{Cotler:2024xhb} .
+In contrast, our manuscript explicitly explains this discrepancy and demonstrates why vanishing of the gauge fixing parameter is the consistent choice for maintaining gauge independence.
+Furthermore, the scope of Carrollian research has recently expanded into non-Abelian sectors, as seen in \cite{Cotler:2025dau} where the gauge-fixing condition employed is partial.
+At this point it is instructive to point-out here that in much of the literature, a general procedure for constructing gauge fixing in Carrollian (and Galilean) theories is to take the $c \to 0$ (or $ c \to \infty$) limit of the corresponding Lorentz gauge- fixing condition in a parent relativistic theory (see for example, \cite{Mehra:2023rmm, Cotler:2024xhb, Chen:2023pqf}).
+However, as we demonstrated in this section, this limit-based approach is precisely what introduces unphysical gauge dependence into the theory.
+Consequently, we move away from this conventional methodology, advocating instead for a complete gauge-fixing procedure.